+SOUTH DAKOTA Statute(s) SDCL §§ 34-20A-109 to 34-20A-113.

 SOUTH DAKOTA

-Statute(s) SDCL §§ 34-20A-109 to 34-20A-113.

 Initial effective date(s) March 13, 2017 for all statutes.

 Substantive None.

 amendments to law(s)

-Individual(s) eligible • Person who contacts any law enforcement or emergency medical

-for GS protection services and reports that a person is in need of emergency

-• medical assistance as the result of a drug-related overdose.

-• Person who experiences a drug-related overdose and is in need

-of medical assistance.

-The law defines the phrase "drug-related overdose" as a condition

-resulting from the use of a controlled substance or another substance
+Individual(s) eligible for GS protection Person who contacts any law enforcement or emergency medical services and reports that a person is in need of emergency medical assistance as the result of a drug-related overdose.
+Person who experiences a drug-related overdose and is in need of medical assistance.
+The law defines the phrase "drug-related overdose" as a condition resulting from the use of a controlled substance or another substance

 combined with one.

-Protection as to An eligible person will not be arrested or prosecuted for any

-controlled substance misdemeanor or felony offense of possession, inhalation, ingestion,

-possession crimes or otherwise taking into the body any controlled drug or substance.
+Protection as to controlled substance possession crimes Protection as to drug paraphernalia crimes An eligible person will not be arrested or prosecuted for any misdemeanor or felony offense of possession, inhalation, ingestion, or otherwise taking into the body any controlled drug or substance.
+None.

-Protection as to drug None.

-paraphernalia crimes

 Protection as to other None.

 crimes/violations

-Requirement (s) for • Evidence for the charge or prosecution must have been obtained

-the protection to as a result of the person seeking medical assistance as the result

-apply of a drug-related overdose.

-• Person seeking medical assistance for another person remains on

-the scene and cooperates with medical assistance and law
+Requirement(s) for the protection to apply Evidence for the charge or prosecution must have been obtained as a result of the person seeking medical assistance as the result of a drug-related overdose.
+Person seeking medical assistance for another person remains on the scene and cooperates with medical assistance and law enforcement personnel.

-enforcement personnel.

-Exception(s) to A person can only qualify for immunity once.
+Exception(s) to protection A person can only qualify for immunity once.

-protection

-Reporting overdose a Yes.
+Reporting overdose a mitigating factor in sentencing Yes.

-mitigating factor in

-sentencing

-Offenses subject to Criminal prosecution for which immunity is not provided.
+Offenses subject to mitigation Criminal prosecution for which immunity is not provided.

-mitigation

 Circumstance(s) when When a person provides first aid or other medical assistance to

 mitigation applies someone who is experiencing a drug-related overdose.

-Other provisions of None.
+Other provisions of note None.

-note

 DIH or DDRD No.

 provision in state law

-Classification of N/A
+Classification of DIH/DDRD offense N/A

-DIH/DDRD offense

-SOUTH DAKOTA

-Circumstance(s) when N/A
+Circumstance(s) when DIH/DRDD applies N/A

-DIH/DRDD applies

-Affirmative defense of N/A
+Affirmative defense of DIH/DDRD offense N/A

-DIH/DDRD offense

 TENNESSEE Statute(s) T. C. A. § 63-1-156.
 Initial effective date(s) July 1, 2015.
-Substantive None. amendments to law(s) Individual(s) eligible • Person who in good faith seeks medical assistance for a person for GS protection experiencing or believed to be experiencing a drug overdose. • Person who is experiencing a drug overdose and who in good faith seeks medical assistance, or is the subject of a request, for medical assistance.
+Substantive None. amendments to law(s) Individual(s) eligible Person who in good faith seeks medical assistance for a person for GS protection experiencing or believed to be experiencing a drug overdose.
+Person who is experiencing a drug overdose and who in good faith seeks medical assistance, or is the subject of a request, for medical assistance.
 The law defines the phrases "drug overdose," "medical assistance," and "seeks medical assistance."
-A "drug overdose" is a condition resulting from the use of a controlled substance or another substance - inhaled, ingested, injected, or introduced.
-Protection as to An eligible person will not be arrested, charged, or prosecuted for controlled substance the offense of simple possession or casual exchange of a controlled possession crimes substance (T. C. A. § 39-17-418).
-Protection as to drug An eligible person will not be arrested, charged, or prosecuted for paraphernalia crimes the offense of possession of drug paraphernalia (T. C. A. § 39-17- Protection as to other 425). crimes/violations An eligible person will not be subject to: crimes/violations • Penalties for a violation of a permanent or temporary protective order or restraining order; or • Sanctions for a violation of a condition of pretrial release, condition of probation, or condition of parole based on a drug violation.
+A "drug overdose" is a condition resulting from the use of a controlled substance or another substance inhaled, ingested, injected, or introduced.
+Protection as to controlled substance possession crimes An eligible person will not be arrested, charged, or prosecuted for the offense of simple possession or casual exchange of a controlled substance (T. C. A. § 39-17-418).
+Protection as to drug An eligible person will not be arrested, charged, or prosecuted for paraphernalia crimes the offense of possession of drug paraphernalia (T. C. A. § 39-17-425).
+Protection as to other An eligible person will not be subject to: crimes/violations Penalties for a violation of a permanent or temporary protective order or restraining order; or Sanctions for a violation of a condition of pretrial release, condition of probation, or condition of parole based on a drug violation.
 Requirement(s) for Evidence for the arrest, charge, or prosecution of the drug violation the protection to apply must have resulted from the seeking of medical assistance.